jgillick/AVR-Libs/MultidropBusProtocol/README.md

 will return `true`.
 After you've finished processing the message, you must call `reset()` to free up the slave to receive the next message.

+### Examples

+There are more complex examples in the [examples directory](/jgillick/AVR-Libs/blob/master/MultidropBusProtocol/examples/).

 ## Communication Protocol Overview

 This bus assumes that all nodes have addresses from 1 (master) - 255 (see Addressing section).